Tech-at-DU/INT-1.2-AND-INT-2.2-Winter-Intensive/README.md

 ## Product Requirements

 1. **You will work solo on your project - not with a partner.** This allows you to gain full stack experience instead of just using skills you are comfortable with.
 You’ll work on a team project again for Term 3 SPD and the Spring Intensive.
-1. **Your product should be a new product, not an extension of an old SPD or contractor project.** This new project will help you broaden your portfolio, demonstrating your variety of skills.
+1. **Juniors: Your product should be a new product, not an extension of an old SPD or contractor project.** This new project will help you broaden your portfolio, demonstrating your variety of skills.
 Term 3 SPD and Spring Intensive will be a group project.
 Term 4 SPD is entirely focused on refactoring old projects, so you’ll have many opportunities to polish your work.
 Continue to work on your Term 2 project over break!
 Message Dan with any concerns.
+1. **Seniors: You can work on an old or new project** Seniors must fill out the [Winter Intensive Alternative deliverable proposal](https://docs.google.com/document/d/1S2mS9DT3pP2THISe-HoNj6GAtHC-bpW9NdK0tTAEoj0/edit#heading=h.rwkd8l4c90sq) in order to work on an old project.
 1. See daily work deliverables for the intensive on the Schedule below

 ## Support